janhsimon/aem/readme.md

 (The field above is repeated for each mesh in the model.)

-Meshes consist of sequential triangles in the [triangle section](#triangle-section) and are themselves sequential.
+Meshes consist of sequential triangles in the [triangle section](#triangle-section), and are themselves sequential.

 ## Bone Section